-- The prior completion of a S106 agreement to secure the following obligations: - Affordable housing obligation - Planning conditions outlined at the end of this report. - 11.2.
-That the Development Management Manager be given powers to determine the final detail of planning conditions. - 11.3.
-That the Development Management Manager be given delegated powers to determine the terms of the S106 agreement including trigger points and claw back periods.
+- The prior completion of a S106 agreement to secure the following obligations: - Affordable housing obligation - Planning conditions outlined at the end of this report. - The submission of bat activity surveys and any necessary mitigation proposals - 11.2.
+That the Planning Manager be given powers to determine the final detail of planning conditions. - 11.3.
+That the Planning Manager be given delegated powers to determine the terms of the S106 agreement including trigger points and claw back periods.